DavidHe1127/Mr.He_HandBook/Cloud,Tooling/ecs.md

 ### Troubleshooting Guide

 - If container instances failed to register to target group, it's most likely because they all fail health check.
 So make sure they pass it.
+- If container instances not shown in `Container Instances` tab in `service`, it's most likely due to wrong rules have been setup in security group.